Authentication Best Practices

 β β β

 β β 2.
-Generate Salt β
+Generate salt β

-β β (random) β
+β β and choose cost β

 β β β

 β β 3.
-Hash Password β
+Hash with β

 β β β

 β β 4.
-Store Hash + Salt β
+Store hash params β

 β βββββββββββββββββββββββββ>